WE'RE EXCITED ABOUT THE POWER WE HAVE AS CONSUMERS

 We provide consumers with an alternative that respects traditional craft and artisan skills that have been perfected over hundreds of years.
 Made with love, by hand - not on a factory line.

 Gender equality is not only a fundamental human right, but a necessary foundation for a peaceful, prosperous and sustainable world.

 The 12 months of maternity leave after Maya’s birth were my most simple, and yet my most human.

 Like I know it does for many, going back to the corporate world after that hit hard.
 In my search for ‘more’, I was listening to an interview with Dr Terarai Trent one morning on my way to work.
 Social entrepreneur, award winning author, Oprah’s all time favourite guest – an amazing woman.
-She spoke of how she was married at eleven, and had given birth to five children by 18.
+She spoke of how she was married at eleven, and had given birth to four children by 18.
 However, one didn’t survive ‘because I failed to produce enough breastmilk’.

 The privilege of my position overwhelmed me.